Brazil Tax Reform 2026: What Changes on Invoices AP Teams Receive

 Brazil's tax reform introduces an automatic split payment mechanism that alters how payments flow from buyer to supplier.
 For AP teams processing invoices from Brazilian vendors, this is the single most disruptive operational change in the reform package.

-Here is how it works in practice.
-When your company pays a Brazilian supplier invoice, SEFAZ will automatically intercept the payment and divide it into two streams.
+Here is how it is designed to work.
+When your company pays a Brazilian supplier invoice, SEFAZ is intended to automatically intercept the payment and divide it into two streams.
 The IBS and CBS tax portions route directly to the government.
 Only the net amount reaches the supplier.
 This splitting happens at the moment of payment, facilitated through integration between the e-invoicing system and Brazil's banking infrastructure.

 From your bank account's perspective, the full invoice amount still leaves.
 But that single outflow now settles against two separate destinations, and your AP ledger needs to reflect both.